iScsc/iscsc.fr/README.md

 Here is a quick guide after cloning the repository:

 ### Development mode
+You have two choices to run the development mode:
+ - with `docker`
+ - manually start the backend, frontend and setup a DB

 #### .env file
 Before deploying the application, you need to set the environment variables From the root directory of the repository, do the following: